cedardevs/onestop/docs/developer/additional-developer-info.md

 ```

 ## Upload Test Metadata
-To upload metadata to OneStop you can use the upload script in the [OneStop-test-data](https://github.com/cedardevs/onestop-test-data) repo or ue a curl to the [Registry API](onestop/api/registry-api).
+To upload metadata to OneStop you can use the upload script in the [OneStop-test-data](https://github.com/cedardevs/onestop-test-data) repo or use a curl to the [Registry API](onestop/api/registry-api).

 If you are an NCEI employee contact someone on the OneStop agile team for more information on what test systems are in place for you to interact with.